Anarion-zuo/AnMVC/README.md

 ### Run You Server

 Run the executable file, setting up an HTTP server on port 9898.
 You may request the page with *Postman* or some Web Browser.
 The page is a modest one, holding few code for testing only.
 The `html` file is `/static/html/hello.html`.
-You may edit it to get a different result.
+You may edit it to instance a different result.

 It should show this as default: